inovex/scrumlr.io/server/README.md

 ## Local development

-To run the scrumlr backend localy for development, you first need to run the needed services (postgres database and nats).
+To run the scrumlr backend locally for development, you first need to run the needed services (postgres database and nats).
 For that you can use the provided docker compose files.
 To start the docker containers either run